 - Requires setup and ongoing maintenance costs

-A charitable remainder trust (CRT) is an irrevocable trust typically funded with highly appreciated property.
-The CRT is structured so that there is a current beneficiary who is either the donor or a named individual and a remainder beneficiary, which is a qualified charity, such as a private foundation.
+A charitable remainder trust (CRT) is an irrevocable trust typically funded with highly appreciated long-term property.
+The CRT is structured so that there is a current beneficiary, who is either the donor or a named individual, and a remainder beneficiary, which is a qualified charity, including private foundations.
 The CRT can provide that the named beneficiary receive either a fixed amount each year or a percentage of the value of the trust each year, for a period of years that can be for the individual's life or for a period not to exceed 20 years.
 Since the designated charitable beneficiary could be a private foundation, a CRT is sometimes used to "fund" a private foundation while preserving the additional benefits provided by a CRT.

-One of the major benefits of the CRT is an immediate potential income and gift tax deduction for a charitable contribution for the present value of the ending balance of the trust's assets designated for the charity.
+One of the major benefits of the CRT is an immediate potential to take a charitable deduction against the income or gift tax for the present value of the trust's assets that are to pass to the qualified charity (the remainder beneficiary).
 If the remainder beneficiary of a CRT is a private foundation, there are certain limitations to the amount of the deduction that can be taken, which are dependent on the nature of the property contributed.

 Second, a CRT is exempt from tax on its investment income.
-Thus, a trustee of the CRT can sell the appreciated assets and reinvest the full proceeds.
-The donor is able to diversify from a concentrated position in a tax-efficient manner.
-When distributions are made to the donor or beneficiary pursuant to the terms of the trust, the donor or beneficiary must report a portion of the income and gains in respect to the property distributed.
-However, as the tax burden is spread out over time, more money is available for reinvestment within the CRT, benefiting both the lifetime beneficiary and charitable remainder beneficiary.
+Thus, the trustee can sell the CRT's assets and reinvest the full proceeds.
+The donor may deem it to be advantageous to contribute a concentrated position to the CRT so that it can be sold in a tax-efficient manner and allow the donor to diversify his or her personal investments.
+When distributions are made to the current beneficiary (the donor or other named individual) pursuant to the terms of the trust, the recipient must report a portion of the income and gains with respect to the property distributed.
+However, as the tax burden is spread out over time, more money is available for reinvestment within the CRT, benefiting both the current beneficiary and charitable remainder beneficiary.

-Third, a contribution to a CRT made at death under a Will can produce an estate tax deduction, not subject to any percentage limitations, with the value of the remainder interest passing to the private foundation.
+Third, a contribution to a CRT made at death under a will can provide for an estate tax deduction, not subject to any percentage limitations, with the value of the remainder interest passing to the charitable remainder beneficiary.